izzygomez/izzygomez.github.io/README.md

 * Add a section to this README (or possibly blog post?) detailing how this website & email server is setup (mailgun, namecheap, github pages, cloudflare, etc).
 * Re-engineer `redirects/`.
 Specifically, change it so that it's just `r/`, & make it so that each new endpoint created doesn't require a whole new folder to be created. i.e. I'd like to be able to easily add a new line in some file like `new_endpoint: "some_new_endpoint.com"` & `izzygomez.com/r/new_endpoint` should automatically work.
 * If I start writing blog posts again, consider using the [Shiori](https://ellekasai.github.io/shiori/) theme (note: learned of this theme via [kalzumeus.com](https://www.kalzumeus.com/)).
+* Consider adding "built by [jekyll](https://jekyllrb.com/)" or something like that to website footer

 ## Notes
 * Ideally would update `master` branch name to `main` ([context](https://github.blog/changelog/2020-10-01-the-default-branch-for-newly-created-repositories-is-now-main/)) but [git.io/izzy](https://git.io/izzy) redirects to `master` & [can't be edited anymore](https://github.blog/changelog/2022-04-25-git-io-deprecation/) — & I like that succinct, aesthetic link in the website footer 🫠.